M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 ````

-**Within this course we will explore what it means to be "digitally literate" and porvide you with the basic skills and tools, enabling  scientific work using open source tools.**
+**Within this course we will explore what it means to be "digitally literate" and provide you with the basic skills and tools, enabling  scientific work using open source tools.**

-We actively seek out `realistic examples` and deomstrate how an open-source `workflow`, from liteature review over project conceptioon and design could look like.
-Along the way we will also talk about important adjacent topics such as `computing environments and programming skills`, `reproducibility` and `open-science`.
+We actively seek out `realistic examples` and demonstrate how an open-source `workflow`, from literature review over project conception and design, could look like.
+Along the way, we will also talk about important adjacent topics such as `computing environments and programming skills`, `reproducibility`, and `open science`.

-The course is therfore divided into `several modules or lessons`, each covering a different aspect of digital literacy.
-The modules include `interactive lectures, readings, activities, and assessments` (as well as guest lectures from experts in the field).
+The course is therefore divided into `several modules or lessons`, each covering a different aspect of digital literacy.
+The modules include `interactive lectures, readings, activities, and assessments (as well as guest lectures from experts in the field).
 The following section will illustrate the structure of the contents contained.

-This page should provide all necessary information to navigate the course website, follow along with the respective lessons and clear up any relevant questions.
+This page should provide all the necessary information to navigate the course website, follow along with the respective lessons and clear up any relevant questions.

 -------------------------